input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

   <img src="image-8.png" alt="Analysis 3" width="300">
 </div>

-While Ethereum's research provides a deeper quantification of randomness manipulation within their protocol, it still relies on approximations due to the inherent
-complexity of the subject.
+While Ethereum's research provides a deeper quantification of randomness manipulation within their protocol, it still relies on approximations due to the inherent complexity of the subject.
 We will likely face similar challenges in our own quantification efforts.
-The more precise the grinding algorithms, the better we can
-estimate a reliable lower bound for the problem.
+The more precise the grinding algorithms, the better we can estimate a reliable lower bound for the problem.
 Additionally, an upper bound can be established by reasoning purely in terms of computational power.

-That being said, to establish an initial sense of scale, where we are going to try to evaluate how many N trailing blocks an adversary can accumulate at the critical juncture.

-A key difference between Cardano and Ethereum is the **epoch size**.
+There are many key differences between **Cardano** and **Ethereum**, one of the most notable being the **epoch size**.

 - In **Ethereum**, an adversary can attempt to manipulate the protocol's randomness **every 32 slots** (**384 seconds**).
 - In **Ouroboros Praos**, the opportunity arises only **once per epoch**, which consists of: